n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 ### Distinctions from `<knd2>` ###

-The most significant distinction between the shaping models is that the sequence of "Halant" and consonant glyphs required to suppress the inherent vowel (and, for the shaping engine's purposes, to trigger shaping features) was altered when migrating from `<knda>` to `<knd2>`.
+The most significant distinction between the shaping models is that the sequence of "Halant" and consonant glyphs used to trigger shaping features) was altered when migrating from `<knda>` to `<knd2>`.

+Specifically, shaping engines were expected to reorder post-base "Halant,_Consonant_" sequences to "_Consonant_,Halant".

-Specifically, the inherent vowel of a consonant in a run of `<knda>` text was suppressed by the sequence "_Consonant_,Halant" in all pre-base and post-base positions.
+As a result, a font's GSUB substitutions would be written to match "_Consonant_,Halant" sequences in all pre-base and post-base positions.

-In `<knd2>` text, as described above in this document, the correct sequence is "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_" for post-base consonants.

-The change significantly simplifies the regular expressions needed to match valid syllables.
-The `<knd2>` syllable
+The `<knda>` syllable

 	Pre-baseC Halant Pre-baseC Halant BaseC Halant Post-baseC

-would have been written for `<knda>` shaping as
+would be reordered to

 	Pre-baseC Halant Pre-baseC Halant BaseC Post-baseC Halant

-In addition, the change allows shaping engines to dispense with several reordering issues.
+before features are applied.

+In `<knd2>` text, as described above in this document, there is no such reordering.
+The correct sequence to match for GSUB substitutions is "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_" for post-base consonants.

+In addition, for some scripts, left-side dependent vowel marks (matras) were not repositioned during the final reordering stage.
+For `<knda>` text, the left-side matra was always positioned at the beginning of the syllable.

 ### Advice for handling fonts with `<knda>` features only ###